fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

         - Added option in Settings to allow the City panel to remain open after choosing something to produce.
         - The player can now scroll to view all items in the Production queue.
         - Changed instances of checkboxes to selectors in Advanced Options for UI consistency.
-        - The color of a Memento’s icon now aligns with the color of its effect for easier readability.
+        - The color of a Memento's icon now aligns with the color of its effect for easier readability.
         - Project Research Objectives now visually mark as complete when a step is finished while in the Legacy Paths menu.
     - [★] Improved menu behavior and visual feedback across multiple screens:
         - Global Yields now update immediately when adding a Yield from a select attribute.